 In part two of this series we improved the distributed counter built on the first part of the series to allow increments and decrements and an arbitrary number of clients to join the counter.
 In this part we will build a peer-to-peer game that uses the counter to keep track of key presses in distributed way.

 In this post, I'm going to go over the main differences between client-side authentication and server-side authentication.
 To do so, I'm going to implement a very simple Next.js application using both approaches.

-CRDTs and Distributed Consistency - Part 2: Building a distributed counter
+CRDTs and Distributed Consistency - The complex distributed counter

 In part one of this series we built a simple distributed counter, specifically a G-Counter, which has some hard limitations, one of them being that it can only be incremented and the other one is that we need to know beforehand how many agents are going to be affecting it.
 In this part we will extend the counter to solve both problems.

-CRDTs and Distributed Consistency - Part 1: Building a distributed counter
+CRDTs and Distributed Consistency - The simple distributed counter

 Conflict-free replicated data types are data structures that allow you to write collaborative apps or services without coordination and with strong eventual consistency.
 We have been using them since 2020 and we want to share some introductory types and ideas.